 Go to your eBird checklist containing the record for that specific bird (any photo/sound you upload must be of the actual bird(s) you're reporting, not a bird you saw like it or someone else's photo).

-Click “Add Media” in the top right of any checklist to begin adding media, or click "Manage Media" if you already have some media on that checklist.
+Click "Add Media" in the top right of any checklist to begin adding media, or click "Manage Media" if you already have media in that checklist.

 Upload media for a species by clicking "Add Media" next to that species name OR drag and drop the file from your computer onto the corresponding species.

 Use the sidebar on the right to add ratings (see our guidelines for rating photos and rating audio), comments, behaviors and background species, and more.

 Repeat as desired (up to 10 files per species).

 Click "Done" in the top right to return to the checklist once the changes are autosaved.

 - Use the View icons in the top left to filter down to all media, only photos, or only audio.